 Thank you for your interest in the Hematology/Oncology fellowship program at Loma Linda University Medical Center.
-The Hematology/Oncology fellowship program at Loma Linda University Medical Center is a three-year program with a total of six positions.
+The Hematology/Oncology fellowship program at Loma Linda University Medical Center is a three-year program with a total of eight positions.
 In our recruitment efforts, we are committed to diversity and equal opportunity.

-During 36-month training, fellows will rotate through Hematology/Oncology inpatient consult service, Hematology/BMT service, Ambulatory Care (including Pediatric Hematology/Oncology), Hematopathology, Blood Bank, Radiation Oncology, City of Hope Hematology & Hematopietic Cell Transplantation, Gynecologic Oncology and Palliative Care.
+During 36-month training, fellows will rotate through Hematology/Oncology inpatient consult service, Hematology/BMT service, Ambulatory Care (including Pediatric Hematology/Oncology), Hematopathology, Blood Bank, Radiation Oncology, City of Hope Hematology & Hematopoietic Cell Transplantation, Gynecologic Oncology and Palliative Care.